AyaAbuAli20/Mastering-JavaScript-in-20-Days/Day3.md

 shourterThan([1,2],[1,2,3])
 ```
 ### Scope
-scope:determines where varibles are "in play"
+scope:determines where varibles are "in play".<br>
--the widest scope is the global scope.
+-the widest scope is the global scope.<br>
 -each function gets its own scope within the scope where it was declared.